Alan Ayckbourn: Miscellaneous Writing

 Board Game (circa early 1960s): A sketch in which Monopoly's Top Hat finds himself moving through other famous board games.
 This received its performance premiere in June 2012 in the show Ayckbourn Shorts, directed by Tom Wright, at the University Of York.

 Introduction for Frankie Howerd: A three-page sketch written - but never performed - for the comedian Frankie Howerd circa 1966.
-It's held by the Borthwick Insitute for Archives at the University of York.
+The sketch is held in the Frankie Howerd Collection at the Borthwick Institute for Archives at the University of York.

 Jennings (circa 1950): Alan Ayckbourn's first play, based on the Jennings books by Anthony Buckeridge, written as a schoolboy circa 1950 and now lost.